ligato/docs/docs/developer-guide/kvscheduler.md

 ### Mediator Pattern

-KV Descriptors are based on the [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled and no longer communicate directly with each other.
+KV Descriptors employ a [mediator pattern](https://en.wikipedia.org/wiki/Mediator_pattern), where plugins are decoupled and no longer communicate directly with each other.
 Instead, any interactions between plugins occur through the KV Scheduler mediator.

 Plugins provide CRUD callbacks, and describe their dependencies on other plugins through one or more KV Descriptors.
-The KV Scheduler can then plan operations without knowing what the graph vertices represent in the configured system.
+The KV Scheduler can then plan operations without knowing what the graph vertices stand for in the system.

-Furthermore, the set of supported configuration items can grow without altering the transaction processing engine, or increasing the complexity of any components in your application.
+Furthermore, the number and variety of configuration items can grow without altering the transaction processing engine, or increasing the complexity of the components in your application.
 You just need to implement and register new KV Descriptors.

 ---

 ### Terminology

-The KV Scheduler's graph-based representation uses the following terminology to describe the higher level abstractions of specific objects:
+The KV Scheduler's graph-based representation uses the following terminology:

-* **Model** represents a single configuration item type such as an interface, route, or bridge domain.
+* **Model** describes a single configuration item type such as an interface, route, or bridge domain.
 For more details, see the  [User Guide model section](../user-guide/concepts.md#what-is-a-model).
 To look over an implementation, see the [bridge domain model][bd-model-example].
 </br>
 </br>

-* **Value** (`proto.Message`) is a run-time instance of a given model.
+* **Value** (`proto.Message`) is a runtime instance of a given model.
 For more details, see the [proto.Message section ](../user-guide/concepts.md#protomessage) of the User Guide.
 </br>
 </br>